DibashThapa10/techjar_task/README.md

 # Features

-• See the posts available on the server./n
+• See the posts available on the server.<br />
-• View the posts details with list of comments./n
+• View the posts details with list of comments.<br />
 • Add new comment.

 # Dependencies